traefik-workshops/traefik-gitops/README.md

 - the latest Flux CLI installed on a workstation

-## Create the inrastructure repository
+## Create the infrastructure repository

 Create the Git repository where all configuration files will be stored.
 In our example we will use GITHUB repo but other alternative solution are also supported.
 See Flux documentation to learn on how to use it with Gitlab or Bitbucket.